petershin/liferay-learn/docs/dxp-cloud/latest/en/troubleshooting/creating-thread-and-heap-dumps.md

 ## Delete the Dumps When You are Done

 The thread and/or heap dumps that you generate may take up significant space in your Liferay service's `data` volume, especially if you run the scripts multiple times.
 Remember to delete the dumps from your environment when you do not need them anymore to avoid wasting memory in your `data` volume.
-Use the Liferay service shell in the DXP Cloud console to delete the dumps.
+Use the Liferay service shell in the Liferay Cloud console to delete the dumps.

-For example, run these commands from the DXP Cloud console to delete one set of thread dumps:
+For example, run these commands from the Liferay Cloud console to delete one set of thread dumps:

 ```bash
 cd data/thread_dumps/